 Denim material of any colour is not permitted anywhere on club property.
 Casual dress/proper golf attire is acceptable throughout the Clubhouse with the exclusion of hats, which are not to be worn in any indoor dining venue.
 Ladies fashion headwear is acceptable, however.

 Casual dress is defined as a shirt with a collar and slacks or shorts for men and boys.
+For men/boys all shirts must be tucked in.
 Women and girls are asked to adhere to a similar standard of dress.
 Clothing with frayed edges or visible rips or tears is not considered appropriate attire in any area of the club nor are t-shirts, tank tops or workout and yoga attire.

 Around the Chateau: